yukiang019/TouchSomeGrass/README.md

 ## Quality Control
 ### Automated Testing
-Automated testing is important in order to test the app's features and fix bugs, making sure the app performs as expected. testing info here
+Automated testing is important in order to test the app's features and fix bugs, making sure the app performs as expected.
+For TouchSomeGrass, we conducted Unit Testing, which tests a single function, method or class.

 ### User Testing
-User testing was also done with people matching our target audience.
-User testing is the process of having end users test and evaluate the product or feature. testing info here
+We conducted user testing with people of different age groups who were interested in using apps to develop healthy mental health habits.
+User testing is the process of having end users test and evaluate the product or feature.

+Using Donald A. Norman’s seven fundamental design principles, we employed the following criteria to help users test our app:
+1. Discoverability: Allows the user to understand where to perform actions.
+2. Conceptual Models: Are simple explanations of how something works.
+3. Affordance: Refers to the perceived properties of an object.
+4. Mappings: Are the relationships between the controls and their effects.
+5. Signifiers: Tell the user exactly where to perform an action.
+6. Constraints: Restrict the interactions that can take place.
+7. Feedback: Communicates the response of a user’s action.

+Test users from three different age groups were given specific tasks to complete with the app, with the Login Page as their initial starting point.
+We took down their thoughts and actions to help us understand how users find the app, and gain insight on the areas for improvement.
+We also conducted a survey about our app and its functions, and documented the users’ feedback to help further improve our app.

+More information on the User Testing and Automated Testing conducted is given here: https://docs.google.com/document/d/1TWTVDlDH6iAHePlVBNua_Ps-Eofc95keRDdeiF5v418/edit

 ## Challenges faced
 Lack of testing resources